telefonicaid/iotagent-json/docs/usermanual.md

 ```

 -   JSON arrays which elements are objects with a single level (not arrays or other objects).
 This corresponds
     to *multimeasures* or *group of measures*.
-Each group in the JSON array is processed indepently, i.e. a different NGSI
+Each group in the JSON array is processed independently, i.e. a different NGSI
     request will be generated for each group of measures.
 Eg:

 ```json